How to Fix F4E1 error — heating fault on Whirlpool WED8000DW (Electric)

 Step 1

-Unplug the dryer before doing anything else — F4E1 is a heating fault that Whirlpool electric dryers trigger when airflow is severely restricted, so a clogged vent is the single most common cause and must be ruled out first.
-Disconnect the exhaust duct at the back of the dryer and inspect the full run from that connection to the exterior cap, clearing any lint buildup with a vent brush kit.
-A clean, unobstructed vent path is required for the repair to hold; skipping this step means the thermal fuse will blow again almost immediately.
+First off, unplug the dryer.
+The F4E1 error indicates a heating fault triggered by severely restricted airflow, so it’s crucial to check for any clogs.
+Disconnect the exhaust duct at the back of the dryer and inspect the entire length from that connection to the exterior cap, clearing out any lint buildup with a vent brush kit.
+A clean vent path is essential for the repair to last; skipping this step will cause the thermal fuse to blow again almost immediately.

 Step 2

-Remove the five ¼-inch hex screws securing the rear panel to expose the heater box at the lower rear of the dryer, which houses the heating element coil.
-Set your multimeter to Rx1 and probe both terminals of the element — a good coil reads a low resistance value, while an open (infinite) reading confirms the coil has burned through and must be replaced.
-Handle the element carefully during removal; broken coil fragments can short against the housing if left inside.
+Next, remove the five ¼-inch hex screws securing the rear panel to access the heater box located at the lower rear of the dryer, which houses the heating element coil.
+Set your multimeter to Rx1 and probe both terminals of the element.
+A good coil will show a low resistance value; an open (infinite) reading confirms the coil has burned through and needs replacement.
+Be careful when handling the element during removal; broken coil fragments can short against the housing if left inside.

 Step 3

-Locate the thermal fuse on the exhaust duct housing — it has two push-on wire terminals and is a one-shot safety device that permanently opens the circuit when the dryer overheats.
-Test it on Rx1; any reading other than continuity means it has blown and must be replaced.
-Pro tip: always install a new thermal fuse whenever you replace the heating element, because an element failure almost always means the fuse has been stressed to its limit even if it hasn’t fully opened yet.
+Now, locate the thermal fuse on the exhaust duct housing — it has two push-on wire terminals and is a one-shot safety device that permanently opens the circuit when the dryer overheats.
+Test it on Rx1; any reading other than continuity indicates it has blown and must be replaced.
+Pro tip: always install a new thermal fuse when replacing the heating element, since an element failure typically means the fuse has been stressed to its limit, even if it hasn’t fully blown yet.

 Step 4

-While the components are accessible, test the high-limit thermostat — it sits near the heater box and protects the element from a secondary overheat condition.
-At room temperature it should show continuity on Rx1; an open reading means it has failed and will prevent the element from receiving power even after other repairs.
-Replacing a failed thermostat is inexpensive and skipping it risks a repeat failure.
+While you have access to the components, check the high-limit thermostat — it’s located near the heater box and protects the element from overheating.
+At room temperature, it should show continuity on Rx1; an open reading means it has failed and will prevent the element from receiving power even after other repairs.
+Replacing a failed thermostat is inexpensive, and skipping it could lead to repeat failures.

 Step 5

-Install the new heating element, thermal fuse, and high-limit thermostat together as a set, reconnecting all wires exactly as they were routed originally — photograph every connector and wire position before you remove anything so you have a reference during reassembly.
-Seat push-on terminals firmly until they click or grip, and confirm no wires are pinched against the heater box when you reattach the rear panel.
-Replacing all three components at once is the industry-standard approach because thermal stress affects them simultaneously.
+Install the new heating element, thermal fuse, and high-limit thermostat together as a set, reconnecting all wires exactly as they were originally routed.
+I recommend taking photos of every connector and wire position before you remove anything so you have a reference during reassembly.
+Make sure to seat push-on terminals firmly until they click or grip, and confirm no wires are pinched against the heater box when reattaching the rear panel.
+Replacing all three components at once is the best practice since thermal stress affects them simultaneously.

 Step 6

-Before plugging the dryer back in, verify the exhaust duct is fully reconnected and that the entire vent run to the exterior cap is clear and unkinked, since a restricted vent will trigger F4E1 again within one or two cycles.
-Plug the dryer in, run a full Normal cycle with a damp load, and monitor the first 10 minutes for heat — if the drum warms normally and the cycle completes without an error code, the fault is resolved.
-If F4E1 returns immediately, the control board’s heating circuit should be evaluated as a next step.
+Before plugging the dryer back in, ensure the exhaust duct is properly reconnected and that the entire vent run to the exterior cap is clear and unbent.
+A restricted vent will trigger F4E1 again within a cycle or two.
+Plug the dryer in, run a full Normal cycle with a damp load, and keep an eye on the first 10 minutes for heat.
+If the drum warms up normally and the cycle completes without an error code, you’ve resolved the fault.
+If F4E1 returns immediately, it may be time to evaluate the control board’s heating circuit.

 Where to Buy Replacement Parts